-General Motors is building on two decades of connectivity leadership to capitalize on the future of personal mobility by owning the customer relationship beyond the vehicle.
+General Motors is building on more than two decades of connectivity leadership to capitalize on the future of personal mobility by owning the customer relationship beyond the vehicle.

-The convergence of rapidly improving technology and changing consumer preferences is providing GM an opportunity to be a disruptor in four areas: autonomous, connected, electrified and shared vehicles.
+The convergence of rapidly improving technology and changing consumer preferences is providing GM an opportunity to drive towards a future with Zero Crashes, Zero Emissions and Zero Congestion, and disrupt the industry in four areas: autonomous, connected, electrified and shared vehicles.

 GM is also reinvigorating fuel cell propulsion.
 In January 2017, GM and Honda announced a joint venture to mass produce fuel cell systems for use by each company around 2020.
 GM is pursuing a “land, sea, air” strategy for fuel cells that includes demonstration projects with the U.S. Army and U.S. Navy.